UCSBCarpentry/Quarto-Project-Example/README.md

 Our example uses an adapted version of the data paper: Nitsch, F. J., Sellitto, M., & Kalenscher, T. (2021).
 The effects of acute and chronic stress on choice consistency.
 Psychoneuroendocrinology, 131, 105289. https://doi.org/10.1016/j.psyneuen.2021.105289.
 The data paper along with its underlying data publicly available at: https://osf.io/6mvq7 were adapted and used for educational purposes with the authors' permission.

 ------------------------------
-## README May 19 2022
+## README

 This directory contains the data and analysis scripts required to computationally reproduce some of the results and plots reported in "Nitsch, Sellitto & Kalenscher (2021).
 The effects of acute and chronic stress on choice consistency."
 Psychoneuroendocrinology that are used in this workshop.

 All provided code is written R (R version 4.0.0 (2020-04-24) -- "Arbor Day).
 It requires the following packages to run analysis code: